Booking flights online using desktop computer

 The Key Tools Travel Agents Use to Book Flights

 When you walk into a travel agency and chat with an agent about your trip, there are a number of tools they might use behind the scenes to ensure they can offer you the best possible flight options.
-These tools help them navigate through all the available flight details, compare different fares, check seat availability, and ultimately book your flight.
+These tools help them navigate all the available flight details, compare fares, check seat availability, and ultimately book your flight.
 Let’s dive deeper into these essential tools.

 1. Global Distribution Systems (GDS)